Seamus Deane: Works

 The first collection of Deane's poetry, Gradual Wars, was published in 1972 and received the AE Memorial Award for Literature.
 His first novel, Reading in the Dark, was published in 1996 and was partly autobiographical.
-It won the 1996 Guardian Fiction Prize and the 1996 South Bank Show Annual Award for Literature, is a New York Times Notable Book, won the Irish Times International Fiction Prize and the Irish Literature Prize in 1997, besides being shortlisted for the Booker Prize in 1996.
+It won the 1996 Guardian Fiction Prize and the 1996 South Bank Show Award for Literature, is a New York Times Notable Book, won the Irish Times International Fiction Prize and the Irish Literature Prize in 1997, besides being shortlisted for the Booker Prize in 1996.
 The novel was translated into more than 20 languages.

-He was also the general editor of the monumental Field Day Anthology of Irish Writing, which was 4,000 pages long and whose first volumes were released in 1990.
+He was also the general editor of the monumental Field Day Anthology of Irish Writing, which was 4,000 pages long and whose first three volumes were released in 1990.
 It was later criticised for excluding the voices and experiences of Irish women.
-Deane responded to this by stating, "To my astonishment and dismay, I have found that I myself have been subject to the same kind of critique to which I have subjected colonialism … I find that I exemplify some of the faults and erasures which I analyse and characterize in the earlier period".
+Deane responded, saying, "To my astonishment and dismay, I have found that I myself have been subject to the same kind of critique to which I have subjected colonialism … I find that I exemplify some of the faults and erasures which I analyse and characterize in the earlier period".
+He went on to commission an additional two volumes of women's writing, which were published in 2002.

 In his criticism, Deane brought a postcolonialist interpretation to historical and literary works from the Irish, British, and French traditions in particular.
 His critical writings include: